“Consumer Lab vs. Lead Safe Mama, LLC – Who should I believe?”

 • Get as much of your nutrients from raw whole foods as possible.

-It is often the case that older medical professionals (Consumer Lab’s Dr. Tod graduated from medical school in 1987 apparently – so that would make him about 61 years old), are not always up to date on the most current scientific data regarding environmental toxicity concerns, and specifically the impacts of heavy metal toxicants on human health — in fact it is quite rare if they ever are, which is one reason State Health Departments, Hospitals, and Universities hire me to teach continuing education classes on the subject for doctors, nurses, educators and others in related fields.
+Not at all to be ageist here, however It is often the case that older medical professionals** are not always up to date on the most current scientific data regarding environmental toxicity concerns, and specifically the impacts of heavy metal toxicants on human health.
+In fact it is quite rare that older medical professionals ever are up to date on the latest scientific findings, which is one reason State Health Departments, Hospitals, and Universities hire me to teach continuing education classes (on the current science related to heavy metals toxicity) to doctors, nurses, educators and others in related fields.
+For greater insight on the concern from the top scientists themselves, please watch my film — that is the film’s purpose, to educate people in this matter, including healthcare professionals!

 And finally…